james-otten/Learning-D/README.md

 * plaindrome.d - Find the largest plaindrome made from the product of two 3 digit numbers (Euler 4)
 * fifthPowerOfDigits.d - Find the sum of all the numbers that can be written as the sum of fifth powers of their digits (Euler 30)
 * triangleNumbers.d - What is the value of the first triangle number to have over five hundred divisors?
 (Euler 12)
+* sumDivisors.d - Evaluate the sum of all the amicable numbers under 10000.
+(Euler 21) (Euler 23) isn't working right now.

 ####Building:
 Debug: `make`